Projects & Studies

 Inwood Forest Stormwater Detention Project

 The Inwood Forest Golf Course, a 226-acre property near Antoine Drive and West Little York, was purchased by the City of Houston in 2011 for approximately $9 million.
 A land use agreement stipulates that the property may only be used as parkland, for recreational purposes and for stormwater detention purposes.
 The property is located in the White Oak Bayou and Vogel Creek watersheds.

-At the City of Houston’s request, the Harris County Flood Control District (HCFCD) is developing a plan to design and build stormwater detention basins on the former golf course property to provide flood damage reduction benefits during heavy storms and to mitigate impacts of future public projects as appropriate.
-The City of Houston will contact neighborhood stakeholders to discuss the design of recreational improvements adjacent to the detention basins.
+At the City of Houston’s request, the Harris County Flood Control District is developing a plan to design and build stormwater detention basins on the former golf course property to provide flood damage reduction benefits during heavy storms and to mitigate impacts of future public drainage projects as appropriate.
+The City of Houston is responsible for the planning, design and construction of any recreational features associated with the detention basins.

 The basins will vary in stormwater storage capacity, which is measured in acre-feet.
 The goal for the stormwater storage capacity for all of the basins combined is approximately 1,200 acre-feet, for shared use by the Harris County Flood Control District and the City of Houston.
 One acre-foot is equal to one acre times a one-foot depth, or 43,560 cubic feet (325,850 gallons).